-The emergency room at Sanford Medical Center Fargo is filled with incredible doctors and nurses.
-Recently though, the hospital has welcomed in some new recruits.
+The emergency room and other clinical sites at Sanford Medical Center Fargo is filled with incredible doctors and nurses.
+In 2022, the hospital welcomed some new recruits.

-“Being a Level I trauma center, we receive the sickest of the sick and the most complex problems,” said Steven Briggs, M.D., Sanford Fargo’s director of medical trauma.
+“Being a Level I trauma center, we receive the sickest of the sick and the most complex problems,” said Steven Briggs, M.D., trauma surgeon and Sanford Fargo’s chief physician.
 “And they need to see a wide variety of different medical issues from pediatric to adult.”

 That’s because special forces medics like William can deploy on top secret missions all over the world.